 The Corner Candleshop celebrated their re-branding with a ribbon cutting ibn Brookside.
 We celebrate Lori Woods and her fine candle shop which has been a feature in Brookside for 17 years.
 Lori makes the candles for our various themed sales and she has a great line-up in the works for Shining' So Bright opening November 5 and running through November 22.

-For over 35 years, Lizz Dorgan has been bringing visual beauty to life with her unique stained glass designs.
-Her newest creations meld glass and metal into one-of-kind pieces that will catch the sunlight and spread a beautiful array of color and whimsy throughout any garden.
-Each piece has been handcrafted specifically for this event giving buyers the opportunity to take home a unique gift that will enhance the beauty that exists in their own gardens.
+For over 35 years, Lizz Dorgan has been bringing the visual beauty of color to life with her unique stained glass designs.
+Her newest holiday creations meld glass and the joy of the season into one-of-kind pieces that will catch the sunlight and spread warmth through an array of color as a reminder of this joyous season.
+Each piece has been handcrafted specifically for this event giving buyers the opportunity to spread holiday cheer with a beautiful gift or to take home a distinctive treasure that will enhance the beauty of their own holiday decor.